 The cropped and cleaned tiff image was loaded into ArcGIS 9.1 and georeferenced to the interior and exterior latitude and longitude tick marks on the map.
 This included approximately 6 to 9 reference points per map.
 A second order transformation was performed.
 An RMS of <6 meters was specified for georeferencing.
 Images were rectified.
 All maps are georeferenced to Mass State Plane coordinates, North American Datum of 1983.
 Details regarding the scanning and georeferencing process are available upon request.

 Most quads were processed by staff at the University of Massachusetts Amherst, Department of Geosciences.
 Others were processed by staff at MassGIS and the USGS.
-Quads in area A (see status map file size 1MB ) were further processed by USGS to set all white background pixels to have the same red/green/blue (RGB) values, so that a single color index value could be converted to nodata in the SDE version of the data; this allowed the background to be transparent and the geology data to appear underneath the imagery.
+Quads in area A (see status map ) were further processed by USGS to set all white background pixels to have the same red/green/blue (RGB) values, so that a single color index value could be converted to nodata in the SDE version of the data; this allowed the background to be transparent and the geology data to appear underneath the imagery.
 When importing data into ArcSDE, only one color index value may be set to be transparent nodata.
 The USGS-prepared Excel spreadsheet lists the agency that scanned and georeferenced the maps.

 Displaying the Data